Canara Bank to raise ₹3,500 crore via AT-1 bonds in FY's first issue

 Market participants said that with ample liquidity in the banking system, banks have not been in a hurry to issue bonds.
 This has created a window where issuing bonds now makes strategic sense.
 Banks that require additional capital are using this period to issue Tier-1 and Tier-II bonds to meet specific funding needs.

-Although some banks such as Bank of India and Bank of Maharashtra have received board approvals for infra bonds, no issuances have been announced so far.
-Banks had tapped the domestic debt capital market aggressively last year (FY25) through infrastructure bonds as deposit growth was running behind loan growth.
+Although some banks, such as Bank of India and Bank of Maharashtra, have received board approvals for infra bonds, no issuances have been announced so far.
+Banks had tapped the domestic debt capital market aggressively in FY25 through infrastructure bonds as deposit growth was running behind loan growth.

-Because banks have been mostly inactive in the bond market this year, experts said total fundraising by Indian companies, including banks, may fall short of last year’s figure of close to Rs 11 trillion.
+Since banks have been mostly inactive in the bond market this year, experts said total fundraising by Indian companies, including banks, may fall short of last year’s figure of close to ₹11 trillion.